Goodwin Knight: Political career and Governor of California

 Knight began his political career in 1944, when he pursued the Republican nomination for the U.S. Senate.
 He bowed out early, though, to back Fred Houser.
 He was elected as the 35th Lieutenant Governor of California to serve under Governor Earl Warren in 1946, then reelected in 1950.
 He became governor himself when Warren resigned to become Chief Justice of the United States in 1953.

 While Lieutenant Governor, he made a guest appearance on Jack Benny's radio show which aired on May 10, 1953, an episode from San Francisco.
 He appeared on Benny's TV show four years later, on February 10, 1957.

 As governor, Knight fought for control of the Republican Party of California with U.S. Senate Majority Leader William Knowland and Vice President Richard Nixon.
 In 1954, Knight was easily elected to his own full term.
 At first Knight seemed to make an alliance with Knowland, but this began to sour in 1956 when Knowland supported Nixon for renomination as vice president.
 In 1957, Knowland announced that he would challenge Knight in the 1958 Republican primary for governor.
 Knight, known as a moderate, and sympathetic to organized labor, faced a serious threat from more conservative challengers.
-He was induced by Knowland, Nixon, President Dwight Eisenhower, and others to run for Knowland's Senate seat instead of running for governor again.
+In November 1957, induced by Norman Chandler (GOP-friendly publisher of The Los Angeles Times), old enemy Nixon and President Dwight Eisenhower (among others), Knight announced he would run for Knowland's Senate seat instead of running for governor again as a way to prevent a tough fight between two California Republicans in a political race.
 Both Knowland and Knight went down in defeat in 1958, with Knowland losing the gubernatorial race to Edmund G. "Pat" Brown, Sr. and Knight losing the Senate race by over 10% to Clair Engle, severely weakening the heretofore-dominant Republicans in the state.
 This left Nixon in control of the California party and in line for the presidential nomination, which Knowland and Knight had also desired.

 Knight was present at the July 17, 1955, opening of Disneyland, and gave a speech following Walt Disney's famous dedication.

 In September 1961, Knight announced a bid for a return to the governorship.
 He later dropped out of the race for the Republican nomination which was won by Nixon, who was in turn defeated by Brown.

 In 1964, Knight endorsed Nelson Rockefeller for the Republican nomination against Barry Goldwater.
 Rockefeller was unsuccessful in stopping Goldwater, the darling of the party's growing conservative wing.
 Knight never ran for political office again.

 Personal life

 Knight's first wife, Arvilla, died of a heart attack on October 29, 1952; the couple had two daughters.
-He married Virginia Carlson (born Virginia Piergue on October 12, 1918, in Fort Dodge, Iowa), the widow of an Army lieutenant, on August 2, 1954, at the Episcopal Church of Our Savior in Los Angeles.
+He married Virginia Carlson (born Virginia Piegrue on October 12, 1918, in Fort Dodge, Iowa), the widow of an Army lieutenant, on August 2, 1954, at the Episcopal Church of Our Savior in Los Angeles.
 The couple had no children.